-The vast majority of countries maintain diplomatic relations with the People's Republic of China (China).
+The vast majority of countries, including the 12 participants in the ongoing TPP negotiation, maintain diplomatic relations with the People's Republic of China (China).
 As a result these States are restricted in their relations with the Republic of China, commonly referred to as Taiwan.
 Cultural, commercial and people to people interaction is tolerated by China, but formal Government to Government activity is severely constrained.